-Worth saying plainly: feeling none of these yet does not mean the relationship is doomed, and feeling all of them does not guarantee it will last.
+Worth stating clearly: feeling none of these yet does not mean the relationship is failing, and feeling all of them does not guarantee it will last.
 Love is a starting condition, not a finished verdict.
+What matters is what you both build from it.

 1. Their ordinary days matter to you